Image Of A Male Runner Looking At His Running Watch To Check His Heart Rate

 Explaining Threshold Heart Rate

-Threshold heart rate is a maximum heart rate you can sustain over a longer period of time, such as from 10 to 60 plus minutes depending on ability, and level of aerobic fitness.
-Threshold heart rate is also related to the maximum power, or effort you can sustain for the same period of time.
+Threshold heart rate is the maximum heart rate you can sustain over a period of time, such as from 10 to 60 plus minutes depending on ability and level of aerobic fitness.
+Threshold heart rate is also related to the maximum power or effort you can sustain for the same period of time.

 Efforts above threshold are extremely intense.
 You deplete blood sugar at a fast rate above threshold, while approaching VO2 max ranges.
 These efforts can only last a few minutes at the most before recovery is needed.
 On the flip side, efforts below and up to your threshold can be sustained for a much longer time.
 Determining your proper threshold heart rate is important and will help you confirm your threshold heart rate range.

-Cardiac output, pulmonary function, strength, VO2 and the overall size of the body all factor into how fast your heart needs to beat to deliver oxygen to the muscles.
-While there are many factors that go into a threshold heart rate, one of the main factors may be the heart itself, specifically the left ventricle.
+Cardiac output, pulmonary function, strength, VO2, and the overall size of the body all factor into how fast your heart needs to beat to deliver oxygen to the muscles.
+While many factors go into a threshold heart rate, one of the main factors may be the heart itself, specifically the left ventricle.

 During diastole (the relax stage), the left ventricle fills with oxygenated blood, and then, during systole, it contracts pumping the oxygenated blood through the aorta and into the body.
 The size and strength of the left ventricle will determine how much volume of blood can be delivered with each beat.

-Other variables include medications, which can lower or raise threshold heart rates, as well as training fatigue.
-If you’re on medications, especially for the heart, it is important to consult with medical professionals to determine the safety of exercise and expectations when it comes to heart rate.
+Medications can lower or raise threshold heart rates.
+If you’re on medications, especially for the heart, it’s important to consult with medical professionals to determine the safety of exercise and expectations when it comes to heart rate.
 If it is safe to test and workout, then it is important you are somewhat rested and prepared for a threshold test.

 Heart rate can also be suppressed due to muscle/overall fatigue.
 Too much training going into a test may not yield accurate results.

 Lastly, take into account where you’re testing.
-A trainer or treadmill is convenient but if the athlete does not have a lot of experience working hard on trainers or treadmills often, the result can yield a lower than expected heart rate.
+A trainer or treadmill is convenient, but if you don’t have a lot of experience working hard on trainers or treadmills often, the result can yield a lower than expected heart rate.
 The solution is to confirm these ranges outdoors, preferably on a long uninterrupted hill.

 Throughout training, whether rested, in peak form, fatigued, or over-trained, the ability to work at or near your threshold heart rate can provide valuable feedback.
 This is especially important when you factor in the amount of power you can sustain at this intensity.
 Determining this range initially takes some time and understanding, but once you figure it out you will have a consistent measure of feedback on fatigue and intensity throughout your training.